ben519/MLPB/README.md

 > *I have this problem...
 I need to classify something as A, B or C using a combination of numeric and categorical features.
 If I could find a similar problem, maybe I could modify the solution to work for my needs.*

 This is where MLPB steps in.
-Want to see ML problems with sparse data?
+Want to see machine learning problems with sparse data?
 Got it.
 Want to compare Scikit-learn’s RandomForestRegressor with R’s randomForest?
-No problem.
+Got it.
 Need an example of predicting a ranked target variable?
-You’ve come to the right place.
+Got it.

 ## How It Works

-MLPB contains a directory of *Projects*.
-Within each project is a designated *Data* directory and one or more machine learning problem directories.
+MLPB contains a directory of *Problems*.
+Within each problem is a designated *\_Data* directory and one or more scripts with a solution to the problem.
 This looks something like

 ```
-Projects/

-  Iris/
-    Data/
+Problems/

+  Classify Iris Species/
+    _Data/
       iris.csv
-    PredictSpecies/
-      predict_species_rf.R
-      predict_species_rf.py
+      train.csv
+      test.csv
     predict_species_xgb.R
-    PredictSepalLength/
-      iris_sepal_length_xgb.R

-  JobTitles/
-    Data/
-      jobtitles.csv
-    PredictJobCategory/
-      naive_bayes_model.py
-      naive_bayes_model.R
+  Predict NFL Game Winner/
+    _Data/
+      train.csv
+      test.csv
+    random_forest_model.py
+    random_forest_model.R
 ```

-Most of these directories should include a *README.md* file providing details about the data and/or problem.
-A single dataset can have have multiple problems, and a single problem can have multiple example models/solutions.

-You can browse all the datasets and problems in MLPB's [wiki](https://github.com/ben519/MLPB/wiki).
-There, you can also search for problems with specific tags like [mult-class classification], [sparse-data], [NLP], etc.
+Most of these directories should include a *README.md* file providing details about the problem, data, and solution(s).
+You can browse all the problems in MLPB's [wiki](https://github.com/ben519/MLPB/wiki).
+You can also search for problems with specific tags like [mult-class classification], [sparse-data], [NLP], etc.